 To increase the number of minority investigators in clinical research, Lilly and The Center for Drug Development and Clinical Trials at Roswell Park are collaborating on a training program specifically tailored to minority physicians.

-The partnership includes a three-day clinical research workshop, "Reducing Cancer Disparities Through the Training of a Diverse Workforce," which begins in spring 2014 and runs through 2016.
+The partnership includes a three-day clinical research workshop, "Reducing Cancer Disparities Through the Training of a Diverse Workforce," which began in spring 2014 and runs through 2016.

 Workshop goals include: